My guest for today is fellow podcaster and blogger Thomas Frank of CollegeInfoGeek.com, a site dedicated to helping undergrads be awesome at college.

-- If you want to decrease study time: Increase the quality of your learning initially and the efficiency of your studying and revising afterwards
+- If you want to decrease study time: Increase the quality of your learning initially and the efficiency of your studying afterward.

-You need to think about your methods applied to both learning and studying
+You need to think about your methods for both learning and studying.

-10 Steps to Earning Awesome Grades (While Studying Less)
+Thomas Frank’s 10 Steps to Earning Awesome Grades

 - Come prepared for class.

-- Being more present and more mindful during class – The Fear Of Missing Out (FOMO)
+- Be more present and more mindful during class.

 - Stay engaged as long as you can.